jayalane/go-relay/README.md

 the state of my routing and it didn't work).
 Also the misc directory has some scripts that make systemd scripts to install and run them.

+WIth 484a059cdcf4997a09a2a56e87ed73fa8be4a72d UDP proxying works well enough for my laptop to do DNS queries thru it.